 epochs

-This document specifies the internal x/epochs
+This document specifies the internal x/epochs module of the LagomChain Hub.

-module is to allow other modules to maintain that they would like to be signaled once in a time period.
-So, another module can specify it wants to execute certain code once a week, starting at UTC-time = x. epochs
+The purpose of the epochs module is to allow other modules to maintain that they would like to be signaled once in a time period.
+So, another module can specify it wants to execute certain code once a week, starting at UTC-time = x. epochs creates a generalized epoch interface to other modules so they can be more easily signaled upon such events.

-module defines on-chain timers that execute at fixed time intervals.
+The epochs module defines on-chain timers that execute at fixed time intervals.
 Other LagomChain modules can then register logic to be executed at the timer ticks.
 We refer to the period in between two timer ticks as an "epoch".

-Every timer has a unique identifier, and every epoch will have a start time and an end time, where end time = start time + timer interval
+Every timer has a unique identifier, and every epoch will have a start time and an end time, where end time = start time + timer interval.

-module keeps the following objects in state
+The x/epochs module keeps the following objects in state:

 EpochInfo